Time for another mystery bag!

 Then to a great buffet breakfast (included in the room price) at the restaurant to load up on calories for our hike.
 Off on "Heather's Adventures" or some name Alan came up with.
-This is the road leaving our hotel.

 We drove back West along the base of the volcano and across the dam to the "Arenal Hanging Bridges".
 The bridges are 2 miles on a loop trail, crossing fifteen bridges, ranging from 16 to 330 feet long, suspended on the primary rain forest.
 There are six suspension bridges and nine fixed bridges.